blosavio/chlog/README.md

         <code>:deprecated-functions</code>, <code>:moved-functions</code>, <code>:removed-functions</code>, and <code>:renamed-functions</code>.
       </p>
       <p>
-        The parts of a change hash-map are:
+        The parts of a change hashmap are:
       </p>
       <ul>
         <li>